iarpanpatil/VPlus/README.md

             });
 ```

-If you have any issue look at the examples included or post an issue
+If you have any issues look at the examples included or post an issue int he tracker.